Page Not Found

 Published in Proceedings of the VLDB Endowment (pVLDB), 2021

 This paper presents RAINBLOCK, a public blockchain that achieves high transaction throughput.
-The chief insight behind RAINBLOCK is that the number of transactions in each block is limited by I/O bottlenecks.
+The number of transactions in each block is limited by I/O bottlenecks.
 By removing these I/O bottlenecks, RAINBLOCK allows miners to process more transactions in the same amount of time.
-The paper makes two novel contributions: the RAINBLOCK architecture that removes I/O from the critical path of processing transactions, and the distributed, multi-versioned DSM-TREE data structure that stores the system state efficiently.
-A single RAINBLOCK miner processes 27.4 K transactions per second (27× higher than an Ethereum miner).
-In a geo-distributed settings, RAINBLOCK miners process 20K transactions per second.
+The RAINBLOCK architecture removes I/O from the critical path, and the distributed, sharded Merkle tree, the DSM-TREE data structure…

-Published in 13th USENIX Symposium on Operating Systems Design and Implementation (OSDI), 2021
+Published in ACM SIGOPS 28th Symposium on Operating Systems Principles, 2021

 Modern persistent-memory (PM) file systems degrade in performance with usage due to their inability to use hugepages.
-This paper introduces WineFS, a novel hugepage-aware PM file system that largely eliminates this effect.
-WineFS combines a new alignment-aware allocator with fragmentation-avoiding approaches to consistency and concurrency to preserve the ability to use hugepages.
-Experiments show that WineFS resists the effects of aging and outperforms state-of-the-art PM file systems in both aged and un-aged settings.
+This paper introduces WineFS, a novel hugepage-aware PM file system that eliminates this effect.
+WineFS combines a new alignment-aware allocator with fragmentation-avoiding approaches to consistency and concurrency to preserve hugepages.
+Experiments show that WineFS…

 Published in Proceedings of the VLDB Endowment (pVLDB), 2022

 This paper presents Dinomo, a novel key-value store for disaggregated persistent memory (DPM).
 Dinomo is the first key-value store for DPM that simultaneously achieves high common-case performance, scalability, and lightweight online reconfiguration simultaneously.
-Dinomo uses a novel combination of techniques such as ownership partitioning, disaggregated adaptive caching, selective replication, and lock-free and log-free indexing to achieve these goals.
-Dinomo achieves at least 3.8X better throughput than a state-of-the-art DPM key-value store while providing fast reconfiguration.
+Dinomo uses a novel combination of techniques such as ownership partitioning, disaggregated adaptive caching, and selective replication…

 Published: